neerajk555/SQL-Training-exercise/module-14-triggers/01-Quick-Warm-Ups.md

 5. INSERT is **completely cancelled**—no row is added to the table

 **🎓 Understanding SIGNAL**:
-- `SQLSTATE '45000'`: Standard MySQL error code for user-defined errors
+- `SQLSTATE '45000'`: This is the standard MySQL error code for user-defined errors (think of it as "custom error code")
-- `MESSAGE_TEXT`: Your custom error message that users will see
+- `MESSAGE_TEXT`: Your custom error message that users will see when the error occurs
-- Effect: Stops the current operation (INSERT/UPDATE/DELETE) immediately
+- Effect: Stops the current operation (INSERT/UPDATE/DELETE) immediately and rolls back any changes
+- It's like pressing an emergency stop button - everything halts right there!

 **✅ Success Check**:
 - Valid inserts (positive prices) should work